Admission to our PhD programme (starting October 2014)

 We do not offer any research-based Masters' (MPhil) degrees.

 How to Apply

-The new online application form, unveiled by the University in November 2011, is accessed from The University's Course finder.
+The online application form is accessed from The University's Course finder.
 On this page, click on "Postgraduate courses", and choose "Doctoral Research" from the left panel.
 Then, under "Browse by Subject area", click on the link for the College of Engineering and Physical Sciences, which should take you to a set of options, from which you should choose "Physics and Astronomy".
 Of the various options available, choose "Physics and Astronomy PhD/MSc by research (Astrophysics and Space Research specialism)".
 Or you could directly jump to this link.

 Under "How to apply", click on "Apply now".
 You will have to enter an email address as your username.
 Please pick an address to which you will have access at least up to June next year.

 (An even more direct link is available, but may not always work.)